 [Note: The following is a suggestion sent to FSF official emacs bug channel, on 2008-05-17, as bug#267.
 This suggestion is implemented in emacs 23.1, released on 2009-07.
-See New Features in Emacs 23.]
+See Emacs 23.1 Features (released 2009-07).]

 When in dired mode in the processing of doing dired-do-query-replace- regexp (shortcut Q), it offers the ability to do replacement without asking on the current file, by pressing the ! key, but it would be nice to have:

 - ① the ability to do ALL replacements on ALL files without further asking.